matthewrdev/UnityUaal.Maui/README.md

  * .NET development using the Visual Studio family.
  * Unity development.

-If you want assistance in doing the Unity => MAUI integration, please reach out via:
+If you need assistance in doing the Unity => MAUI integration, please reach out via:

  * Email: matthew@mfractor.com
  * LinkedIn: https://www.linkedin.com/in/matthewrdev/

-My time is somewhat limited but I'll provide assistance where I can.
+I am always happy to help diagnose issues and provide guidance.

+I can also offer engineering assistance if required.

 ## Why Embed Unity Into MAUI?